Skip to content

 Declare typed error schemas with defineNiceError and the err() helper.

 An error domain is a named group of related errors.
-Each entry in its schema maps an error id to a message, an HTTP status, and an optional typed context payload.
+Each entry in its schema ties an error id to a message, an HTTP status, and (optionally) some typed extra data called context.

-• Domain — a named group of related errors (err_user_auth, err_payment).
+• Domain — a named group of related errors (err_auth, err_payment).

-• Schema — maps error id strings to message, HTTP status, and optional typed context.
+• Schema — the list that maps each error id to its message, HTTP status, and optional context.

-• Context — structured data attached to an id (e.g. { username: string }).
+• Context — extra data attached to an id (e.g. { username: string }).

 import { defineNiceError, err } from "@nice-code/error";